jhvanderschee/hugobricks/content/docs/_index.md

 - Bricks.
 - Various settings in the 'data' folder and the main config file.

+As you delve into the different settings options, you can easily customize various parts and the basic layout of your existing website.
+This includes the header, footer, styles, font families, color palette, and overall appearance.

+> NOTE: the core idea is based upon 'shortcodes' calling 'partials' : those behing highly reusable.

 Please refer to the relevant sections in the Documentation for more information.

 ### Hugobricks Feedback